 Classes that increase in difficulty to encourage you to find new levels within your practice.
 Each level offers progressively deeper work in asana, meditation, and pranayama in order to challenge students to move beyond perceived boundaries.
 We encourage you to find the level that works best for your practice.

 AcroYoga combines partner-based yoga with a hint of circus.
 It challenges, builds trust and subtle communication, and it’s just plain fun!
 Please note this is not a led class, everyone plays together under the support and guidance of an instructor.
 No partner is necessary to attend and all levels of practice are welcome.
 You will have the most fun if you are comfortable with the basics of inversions (against the wall is fine.)
 This class is free for our monthly members and pay-what-you-can for non-members.

 All Levels or Level 1-2 classes with community in mind!
-For $5 (+HST), explore your practice with integrity, awareness, and a foundation of breath.
+Explore your practice with integrity, awareness, and a foundation of breath.
 Our teaching roster will feature teacher training students, alumni of our teacher training programs, and teachers on our drop-in schedule.
-Free for members!

 The Consciousness Explorers Club is a weekly meditation and discussion themed and curated by Laurie Arron or Jeff Warren.
 Each gathering will involve a guided meditation and a Collective Wonderment or exploration of relevant themes and challenges of being a spiritual explorer in our modern world.
 The second part of the evening is optional.
 This event is free for members and pay-what-you-can for non-members, with a suggested donation of $10 to $20 per class.